Get started

 autogroup:network-adminUse to allow access for any user who has the role of Network admin.

 user:*@<domain>Use to allow access for any user whose login is in the specified domain and who is a direct member (including all invited users) of the tailnet.
-Does not include users from shared nodes.Available on the Starter, Premium, and Enterprise plans
+Does not include users from shared devices.Available on the Starter, Premium, and Enterprise plans

 As a srcautogroup:sharedUse to allow access for any user who accepted a sharing invitation to your network.
 This lets you write rules without knowing the email addresses in advance.Available on all plans